This creamy strawberry mousse with addition of cream cheese is smooth, refreshing and simplest summer dessert when strawberries are in season.

 Ingredients

-- 1 package of gelatin 2 1/2 tsp of gelatin powder
+- 1 packet unflavoured gelatin or 7 grams of gelatin powder

-- 1/4 tsp vanilla extract1 cup whipped cream whip the cream in advance
+- ¼ tsp vanilla extract whip the cream in advance

-- sliced strawberries and mint for garnish optional
+- 6 large strawberries and mint for garnish sliced

 Instructions

-- Wash, hulled and slice fresh strawberries and add them into the blender.
-Blend until smooth and strain to discard the seeds.
-Set aside.1 cup fresh strawberries
+- Add washed and hulled strawberries into the blender.
+Blend until smooth and strain through a fine mesh strainer.
+Set aside.1 pound (450 g) fresh strawberries

 Georgia King